• Home

 What Happens During a Valuation?

 A registered valuer will physically inspect the property, taking note of its size, construction quality, condition, location and any improvements or defects.
-They will then compare it to recent transactions of similar properties in the area — a process known as the comparable sales method — and produce a written report stating their opinion of value.
+They will then compare it to recent transactions of similar properties in the area and produce a written report stating their opinion of value.

 How Long Does It Take?